tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter2.md

 !!! info "We'll add channeling to the training regimen for all your elemental affinities.
 Now, some pin pricks or repeated exacto-blade cuts on your hand and forearms should be sufficient to practice your healing abilities."

 Rolling his eyes, {{extra.daimon.hero_nickname}} thought, `Great.
-I'm pretty sure my therapist would be horrified by this conversation.`
+I'm pretty sure my therapist would be horrified by this conversation.
+I'm probably gonna need to go pick up some extra bandages, just in case.`

 * * *